 - The University of York St John has developed an Inclusive Teaching and Learning Framework and guidance.

-A self-evaluation tool to support assist with personal tutoring: this online self-assessment tool (PU staff and students) – set up in Moodle - evaluates students’ early engagement with learning.
+A self-evaluation tool to support assist with personal tutoring: this online self-assessment tool (University of Plymouth staff and students) – set up in Moodle - evaluates students’ early engagement with learning.
 It provides automated feedback, helping to identify students at risk and directing them to appropriate resources and sources of support.

 - Learning to teach inclusively: a multimedia open access